Discussion

 2. Soft lock vs Hard lock

 Lock is effective for 30mins and then expires.
 After expiration, the lock becomes "soft lock" and other user can steal it thereafter.
 When other user opens the soft locked assignment, no warning is displayed and the user will not be even aware of its soft lock state.
 In the database, the same record in PR_SYS_LOCKS table is updated by the new user.
 Lock before expiration is sometimes referred to as "hard lock" as opposed to soft lock.
-The defaulted 30mins expiration period can be changed by below two approaches:

 2-1.
 If you want to change it per individual case type, update Case Type rule.